sebmillet/RF433any/README.md

 The decoder tries to be as flexible as possible to decode any protocols, without pre-knowledge about signal timings.
-To be generic enough, only the _relationships_ between timings is analyzed, to deduct the 'short' and 'long' duration on 'low' and 'high' radio frequence signal value.
+To be generic enough, only the _relationships_ between timings are analyzed, to deduct the 'short' and 'long' duration on 'low' and 'high' radio frequence signal value.
 No pre-defined timing is used.